Best Workplaces for Innovators 2022: 11 small company standouts

 Axle Payments, New York, New York

-This freight brokerage company structured its development cycle with growth in mind, dedicating one week each cycle so that 25% of its engineers’ time can be devoted to innovative and personal projects without hindering company-wide collaboration.
+This payment automation and financing platform company structured its development cycle with growth in mind, dedicating one week each cycle so that 25% of its engineers’ time can be devoted to innovative and personal projects without hindering company-wide collaboration.

 Bond Financial Technologies, San Francisco, California